dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 1.md

 #### challenges
 Dexterous Manipulation (DM) requires precise control of forces and motions with robotic hands with fingers.
 #### limitations
-The main limition is lack of ade
+The main limition is lack of adequate tactile sensing.

 #### Solved Problems
 Kinemaic/Dynamic model based manipulation in controlled enviroments.
 #### Assumptions
+Future dexterous robotic manipulation will include task